hartwigmedical/hmftools/sage/README2.md

 # Somatic Alterations in Genome (SAGE)

-SAGE is a somatic SNV, MNV and small INDEL caller with features including:
+SAGE is a precise and highly sensitive somatic SNV, MNV and small INDEL caller

+Key features include:
+  - 3 tiered (Hotspot,Panel,Wide) calling allows high sensitivity calling in regions of high prior likelihood including hotspots in low mappability regions such as HIST2H3C K28M
   - kmer based model which determines a unique [read context](#read-context) for the variant + 25 bases of anchoring flanks and rigorously checks for partial or full evidence in tumor and normal regardless of local mapping alignment
   - modified [quality score](#quality) incorporates different sources of error (MAPQ, BASEQ, edge distance, improper pair, distance from ref genome, repeat sequencing errors) without hard cutoffs
   - Explicit modelling of ‘jitter’ sequencing errors in microsatellite allows improved sensitivity in microsatelites while ignoring common sequencing errors
   - no cutoff for homopolymer repeat length for improved INDEL handling
-  - 3 tiered (Hotspot,Panel,Wide) calling allows high sensitivity calling in regions of high prior likelihood including hotspots in low mappability regions such as HIST2H3C K28M
   - [Phasing](#6.-phasing) of somatic + somatic and somatic + germline up to 25 bases
   - Native [MNV handling](#mnv-handling)

  # Read context

+ SAGE defines a core read context around each candidate point mutation position which uniquely identifies the variant from both the reference and other possible variants at that location regardless of local alignment.
+This read context is used to search for evidence supporting the variant and also to calculate the allelic depth and frewuency.

- The core read context is the distinct set of bases surrounding a variant after accounting for any microhomology in the read and any repeats in the read or ref genome.
+ The core read context is a distinct set of bases surrounding a variant after accounting for any microhomology in the read and any repeats in either the read or ref genome.
- In this context, a repeat is defined as having 1 - 10 bases repeated at least 2 times.
+ A 'repeat' in this context, a repeat is defined as having 1 - 10 bases repeated at least 2 times.
  The core is a minimum of 5 bases long.

  For a SNV in a non-repeat sequence this will just be the single alternate base with 2 bases either side.